Akshaya-Kamble/Amazon_Vine_Analysis/README.md

 56.66 % of Vine reviews are 5 stars and 56.72 % percentage of non-Vine reviews are 5 stars.

 ### Summary:
 The number of unpaid vine reviews are more than the paid reviews.
-But if look at the percent of positive reviews it is similar for both, that is 56.66% for five star paid reviews and 56.72% for the five star unpaid reviews.We can conclude that there is a positivity bias in both cases as the number of five star reviews are above 50%.Below are snapshots for the code.
+But if look at the percent of positive reviews it is similar for both, that is 56.66% for five star paid reviews and 56.72% for the five star unpaid reviews.We can conclude that there is no positivity bias in both cases and we can confirm this by looking at the the results below that were calculated in the Vine_Review_Analysis.ipynb file.

 ![Results for paid Vine program](https://github.com/Akshaya-Kamble/Amazon_Vine_Analysis/blob/main/Refrence%20images/paid.PNG)

 ![Results for unpaid Vine program](https://github.com/Akshaya-Kamble/Amazon_Vine_Analysis/blob/main/Refrence%20images/unpaid.PNG)

-With the similar calculations we can check the percentage of four star reviews for both paid and unpaid reviews.The below screen shot prooves that the number of four star reviews would increase the positivity bias and therefore confirms that the overall reviews are positive.
+With the similar calculations we can check the percentage of four star reviews for both paid and unpaid reviews.Further after calculating the percentages we can see that the paid four star reviews are 26% and while the unpaid four star reviews are 18%.
+When we add the total of four stars and five stars reviews, there is not much difference and hence we can conclude that there is no positivity bias.

 ![](https://github.com/Akshaya-Kamble/Amazon_Vine_Analysis/blob/main/Refrence%20images/four%20star.PNG)